Become a Social Media Influencer

 Dr. Robert Cialdini, who coined the term, says social proof can lead to “the elimination of undesirable behavior” in his 1984 book Influence: The Psychology of Persuasion.

-Ironically, it was Cialdini’s book that popularized the term ‘social proof’ and turned it from an obscure psychology concept into a ‘weapon’ (Cialdini’s term) for internet marketers.
+Ironically, it was Cialdini’s book that popularized the term ‘social proof’ and turned it from an obscure psychology concept into a ‘Weapon of Influence’ (Cialdini’s term) for internet marketers.

 Cialdini traces social proof from the original research in Social Learning Theory conducted by Dr. Albert Bandura and other psychologists in the 1960s and 1970s.